neilchaudhuri/vidya-website/content/blog/lessons-from-java-for-testing-in-react.md

 For me, the key insight I gleaned from looking at the Java analogue of `HiddenMessage` is not about the dichotomy between unit and integration testing, a
-[controversy fraught with baggage](https://stackoverflow.com/questions/4904096/whats-the-difference-between-unit-functional-acceptance-and-integration-test/4904533#4904533) because no one can even agree on how we define them, but about why we test at all.
+[controversy fraught with baggage](https://stackoverflow.com/questions/4904096/whats-the-difference-between-unit-functional-acceptance-and-integration-test/4904533#4904533) because no one can even agree on how we define those terms, but about why we test at all.

 We write tests because we want to create something like a lab experiment--a controlled environment where we see how our code behaves when it is exercised just as clients will in production.
 It is a precondition that your code is initialized